-The John's Pond Project Area is show in Figure 10, and includes the commercially zoned land along Route 151 approximately between Old Brickyard Road and Algonquin Avenue.
+The John's Pond Project Area is show in Figure 10, and includes the commercially zoned land along Route 151 between Old Brickyard Road and Algonquin Avenue.
 The Project Area is approximately 38 acres.

-The Project Area is mostly used for commercial purposes, consisting of modest structures and several multi-tenant commercial structures.
-The structures in this area are setback from the street with parking fields located between the buildings and the street (Figure 2).
+The Project Area is mostly used for commercial purposes, consisting of modest single-use and several multi-tenant commercial structures.
+The structures in this area are set back from the street with parking fields located between the buildings and the street (Figure 2).
 The area is exclusively zoned for commercial purposes (Commercial 2) and is completely surrounded by residentially zoned land (both Residential 5 and Residential 5).
-The majority of the surrounding uses are single-family residential, Southport and the Mashpee High School are located approximately half a mile to the east, .
-Mashpee Commons is approximately 1.5 miles to the east along Route 151, and the Barnstable County Fairgrounds around a mile to the west.
+The majority of the surrounding uses are single-family residential.
+Southport, a residential condominium development and Mashpee High School are located approximately one-half mile to the east.
+Mashpee Commons is approximately 1.5 miles to the east along Route 151.
+The Barnstable County Fairgrounds are located approximately one mile to the west.

-Table I shows potential buildout numbers for this Project Area.
-Both the town and capewide buildout indicate that there is no residential development potential within the Project Area (given the Commercial zoning).
+Table I shows the potential buildout for this Project Area.
+Both the Town and Capewide buildout indicate that there is no residential development potential within the Project Area (given the Commercial zoning).
 However, there appears to be non-residential development potential, most of which (80%) is focused on the vacant commercially zoned lots in the area.
 There are three vacant lots on Algonquin Avenue (to the south of Route 151) and a vacant lot at the corner of Route 151 and Ninigret Avenue that is the former eating and drinking establishment which was destroyed in a fire.
 Furthermore, there are two large lots (one of which extends outside the commercially zoned area) on the south side of Route 151 that account for 70% of this development potential.

 Table I: John's Pond Statistics

 Area ~ 38 acres

 Zoning Commercial 2

 Zoned Commercial 100%

 Zoned Industrial 0%

-Buildout Potential (2009 town analysis) - Residential Units О
+Buildout Potential (2009 town analysis) - Residential Units 0

 Buildout Potential (2011 County analysis) - Residential Units 0

 Buildout Potential (2011 County analysis) - Non-residential sf 378,678

-Figure 10: John's Pond Project Area This map is produced by the Community Design department of the Cape Cod Commission, a division of Banegulatory interpretation, or parcel level analysis.
-It should not substitute for actual on-site survey, or superce his map is produced by the Community Design department of the Cage Cod Commission, a division of Banastable County.
-This internation depicted on this map graphic is for illustration and planning purposes only.
-It is not adequate foregal boundary definition unaution tripmortation or record levels graphics; all should be substitute for a case all enables substitute for a case all enables supervise.
-The produced produced and a few produced and a few his map is produced by the Community Design department of the Cape Cod Commission, a division or Barnstable Courty, in information depicted on this map graphic is for illustration and planning purposes only.
-It is not adequate forlegal boundary definition and planning purposes and planning purposes.
-The contract of the production of t his map is produced by the Community Design department of the Cape Cod Commission, a division of Bantable County.
+Figure 10: John's Pond Project Area This map is produced by the Community Design department of the Cape Cod Commission, a division of Ban regulatory interpretation, or parcel level analysis.
+It should not substitute for actual on-site survey, or superce his map is produced by the Community Design department of the Cape Cod Commission, a division of Bansable County.
 The internation depicted on this map graphic is for illustration and planning purposes only.
-It is not adequate foregal boundary definition and international program of the Cape Cod Commission, a division of Bantable County.
+It is not adequate foregal boundary definition and international programment of the Cape Cod Commission, a division of Bansable County.
 The internation of the Cape Cod Commission of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of the Cape Cod Community Design department of the Cape Cod Commission of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
-It is not adequate foregal boundary definition and program of Illustration and planning purposes only.
+It is not adequate foregal boundary definition under the commission of Illustration and planning purposes only.
 It is not adequate foregal boundary definition and planning purposes only.
 It is not adequate foregal boundary definition and planning purposes only.
-It is not adequate foregal boundary definition and planning purposes on the Illustration and Illustration and Illustration and Illustrat
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.
+It is not adequate foregal boundary definition and planning purposes only.